MichaelGJennings/midnamaker/README.md

 ## Usage Guide

 ### 1. Manufacturer Selection
-- Browse the grid of available manufacturers
 - Use the search box to filter manufacturers
-- Click on a manufacturer card to select it
+- Click on a manufacturer to select it
-- The system will automatically load available devices
+- The system will automatically load the manufacturer's devices list based on the contents of the manufacturer .middev file.

 ### 2. Device Configuration
 - Select from existing devices or create a new one
-- View device capabilities and MIDI specifications
-- Load existing .midnam files for editing
+- If there is already a midnam file for the device in the `patchlist` directory it will be loaded and ready for editing.
+- Optionally, set the MIDI output device to your device (list is provided on Mac via Audio/MIDI Setup) for some convenience features.

 ### 3. Structure Editing
 - Configure Channel Name Sets